WenxueCui/ComCNN-RecCNN/RecCNN/README.md

 ### Training RecCNN

-We have provided the pretrained model of RecCNN and ComCNN in the folder `ComCNN/RecCNN_model` and `RecCNN\data\model`.
+We have provided the pretrained model of RecCNN in the folder `ComCNN/RecCNN_model`.

 * Generating the training data of RecCNN model (The pretrained ComCNN is used) by running `data/GenerateData_model_64_25_Res_Bnorm_Adam.m`.
 * Training the RecCNN model by running `Demo_Train_model_QP_30.m`, and copying the produced RecCNN model into `ComCNN/RecCNN_model`